karatelabs/karate/README.md

 The [Karate Demo](karate-demo) has a working example of this set-up.
 Also refer to the section on [switching the environment](#switching-the-environment) for more ways of running tests via Maven using the command-line.

 ## Parallel Execution
-Karate has experimental support for running tests in parallel, and here is how you make use of this capability:
+Karate can run tests in parallel, and dramatically cut down execution time.
+This is a 'core' feature and does not depend on JUnit, TestNG or even Maven.

 ```java
 import com.intuit.karate.cucumber.CucumberRunner;
 import com.intuit.karate.cucumber.KarateStats;